-Our proposed 2022 budget reflects investments to ensure we can continue to provide safe and reliable water and electricity even as critical infrastructure ages and new challenges arise.
+Our 2022 budget reflects investments to ensure we can continue to provide safe and reliable water and electricity even as critical infrastructure ages and new challenges arise.

 As a not-for-profit, publicly owned utility, we want to ensure you get high levels of value and service.
 Our prices cover the cost to provide you with safe, reliable services, maintain utility infrastructure, invest in system improvements, offer energy efficiency incentives and bill assistance programs, and protect the McKenzie watershed, our community's source of drinking water.

 The price adjustments in our budget will help cover:

 A primary focus for 2022 and beyond continues to be updating infrastructure.
 Some of the major capital projects that we are planning and budgeting for include: